jpegleg/elvish-pathway/scripts/README.md

 The next script `society_of_growth.elv` creates additional formats and reports of each `~/.$h[name]`.

-The other scripts in the collection utilize these `~/.$h[name]` generated files for various secrets, such as for signing or key encryption.
+Some of the other scripts in the collection utilize these `~/.$h[name]` generated files for various demonstrations.

 We'll see that the `deep_woods_locker.elv` JSON is a different file, the `files.json`.
 This is a different JSON structure for targets to encrypt with XChaCha20Poly1305 AEAD file encryption.